Is our Society Manufacturing Depressed People?

-Are people dysfunctional or is it the society in which they live?
+Are people dysfunctional, or is it the society in which they live?

 An Epidemic of Depression

 Our society is in the throes of a virtual epidemic of depression.
 The numbers are quite staggering.
-More than twenty percent of the American population will experience at least one episode of what we refer to as clinical depression.
+More than 20 percent of the American population will experience at least one episode of what we refer to as clinical depression.
 We need to look deeper into this phenomenon to understand it and overcome it.
 My contention is, firstly, that our cultural values and memes induce us to live in ways that are, indeed, depressing.
 Secondly, much of what we refer to as clinical depression is inaccurate.
 Most depression is situational.
-The symptoms of depression are often due to depressing circumstances, not disease.
+The symptoms of depression are often due to depressing circumstances, not a disease.
 In other words, under certain circumstances, it makes sense to be depressed.

 Have We Lost Our Way?

-People that thrive in loving relationships don't typically feel depressed.
+People who thrive in loving relationships don't typically feel depressed.
 Depression is symptomatic of feeling isolated and cut off.
 In our drive to live the good life, we typically isolate ourselves from relationships that might nourish us.
 Intimate and loving relations have become somewhat marginalized and have lost value in our very hurried lives.
-Our frenetic pace of life sees one day blur into another, until life begins to lose its meaning.
+Our frenetic pace of life sees one day blur into another until life begins to lose its meaning.
 We don't have time to nurture our loved ones or ourselves, and we lose our vision of a well-spent life.
 In fact, the problem is that we don't know how to live well.

 Are People Dysfunctional?

-Our therapeutic community attaches labels such as dysfunctional to people and families.
+Our therapeutic community attaches labels, such as "dysfunctional," to people and families.
 People are not dysfunctional; social systems are.
 People suffer and experience pain.
 We are human beings, not machines that dysfunction.
 Such terminology expresses contempt for the human spirit.
 A society that produces such staggering rates of depression is dysfunctional.
 Our culture has created this epidemic.

 Part of the problem is that we become corralled into a consensus of belief that does not serve our higher purpose.
 The desire to fit in and conform induces us to lose our inner voice.
 We are products of a cultural belief system that ignores or devalues matters of the heart and then turns and points its accusatory finger at those who suffer.
 When we do so, we victimize the victim.
 If we began to look at the depression as symptomatic of living depressing lives, we'd begin to understand that the cure lies in addressing what our souls are longing for.
 When we suppress the voice of our soul, depression arises.
 Depression surfaces for a reason.
 The symptoms of depression are crying out for our attention.
 The epidemic of depression is simply indicative of lives lived errantly, without joy or purpose.